jivoi/awesome-osint/README.md

 * [urlscan](https://urlscan.io/) -  is a free service to scan and analyse websites.
 * [Validin](https://app.validin.com/) - Website and API to search current and historical DNS records for free
 * [TinyScan](https://www.tiny-scan.com) - Another powerful URL scan tool that provides comprehensive information about any given URL.
 Get insights into IP address, location, screenshots, technology stack, performance metrics, and more.
+* [Diskover](https://github.com/0xAndre/diskover) - Providing insights such as subdomain enumeration, DNS lookup, code snippets related to the domain, IP history, and more.

 ## [↑](#-table-of-contents) Keywords Discovery and Research